-Amion now includes free, secure, HIPAA-compliant two-way messaging with every Amion
+Amion includes free, secure, HIPAA-compliant two-way messaging with every Amion schedule.

 Amion has always made it easy to page staff right from the schedule.
 We will continue

-to support all messaging platforms, including pagers, SMS texting and other new secure
+to support all messaging platforms, including pagers, SMS texting and other secure-messaging

-With Amion messaging, though, you won't need to carry a separate device or install
+With Amion messaging, you don't need to carry a separate device or install additional

-additional apps on your phone for work-related communications.
-You also won't have
+apps on your phone for work-related communications.
+You also won't have to worry about

 Complete setup guide + secure messaging